Helping You Succeed

 - been notified by the Registrar’s Office that you must complete an assessment.
 If you are unsure of which assessment to complete, contact the Registrar’s Office.

 It is advisable to complete your required assessment(s) as soon as possible and at least 5 weeks before your program commences.
 If you are unsuccessful, you are permitted one re-write per application period, but there is 30-day waiting period between re-writes.
 You want to ensure that if a re-write is required, it is done before the startup of your program.

 What it Costs

 The standard admissions assessment fee is $50 (subject to change).
-You can pay by cash, debit card, Visa, MasterCard, or American Express at the Test Centre (C224).
+For assessments administered in the Test Centre (C224), you can pay by cash, debit card, Visa, MasterCard, or American Express at the Test Centre (C224).
 Personal cheques are not accepted.

-IMPORTANT: Remote assessments (i.e., out-of-town assessments) can ONLY be paid by credit card.
-You need to be aware that there are NO REFUNDS for remote requests/assessments.
+IMPORTANT: CSD Assessments in E304e and remote (i.e., out-of-town assessments) assessments can ONLY be paid by credit card.
+You need to be aware that there are NO REFUNDS for remote and CSD requests/assessments.

 Please note: If you complete your assessment at a location outside of Algonquin College, you may be charged additional fees by the testing institution and the candidate is responsible for these costs.